vba-blocks/vba-blocks/README.md

 ## Installation

-1. Download the [latest release](https://github.com/vba-blocks/vba-blocks/releases) for your platform (Windows or Mac)
+1. Download and install the [latest release](https://github.com/vba-blocks/vba-blocks/releases) for your platform (Windows or Mac)
 2. :rocket: You're ready to go!

 ## Usage